MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The object returned is of type SkypeTelephoneNumberMgmtCmdletAcquiredTelephoneNumber.

 ### ReverseNumberLookup
 Status of Reverse Number Lookup (RNL).
-When it is set to SkipInternalVoip, the calls are handled through external PSTN connection instead of internal Voip lookup.
+When it is set to SkipInternalVoip, the calls are handled through external PSTN connection instead of internal VoIP lookup.

 ## NOTES
 The cmdlet is available in Teams PowerShell module 4.0.0 or later.
 The parameter AssignmentCategory was introduced in Teams PowerShell module 5.3.1-preview.
 The parameter NetworkSiteId was introduced in Teams PowerShell module 5.5.0.
 The output parameter NumberSource was introduced in Teams PowerShell module 5.7.0.